Chris L. Wells, PhD, PT, CCS, ATC

 Below are two common subjective scales used during exercise along with a basic description for proper use.
 It is advised to talk to your therapist to receive proper instructions in the use of the scale.
 This should increase your safety during exercise and increase the benefits you gain by staying active.

 This is a scale to report how hard you feel your body is working.
+It is a scale that starts at 0 and ends at 10

 “0” means that you are awake but not feeling any physical stress on your body while you sit or lay there.